Gromov-Witten theory via roots and logarithms: Introduction

 The comparison between logarithmic and orbifold Gromov--Witten theory should also be contrasted with those relating different models \textit{within} logarithmic Gromov--Witten theory, including~\cite{AbramovichMarcusWise,AbramovichWiseBirational,RangExpansions}.
 While the latter statements are essentially uniform, the comparison we obtain is more subtle and only true after appropriate invariance properties are forced.

 The main result has consequences for the types of computational techniques which are available.
-In logarithmic enumerative geometry computations have been achieved via tropical correspondences~\cite{MandelRuddat,NishinouSiebert}, degeneration formulas~\cite{AbramovichChenGrossSiebertDegeneration,PuncturedMaps,RangExpansions,YixianWu}, and scattering diagrams~\cite{ArguzGross,GrossPandharipandeSiebert}.
+Computations in logarithmic enumerative geometry have been achieved via tropical correspondences~\cite{MandelRuddat,NishinouSiebert}, degeneration formulas~\cite{AbramovichChenGrossSiebertDegeneration,PuncturedMaps,RangExpansions,YixianWu}, and scattering diagrams~\cite{ArguzGross,GrossPandharipandeSiebert}.
 These methods rely on tropical geometry in an essential fashion.

 The orbifold theory is equipped with a different set of computational techniques, including torus localisation, Givental formalism, and universal relations such as WDVV and Virasoro constraints: see~\cite{TsengYouSNC}.
 None of these are available in logarithmic geometry.
-This illustrates the drastically different nature of two sides and is a notable feature of Theorem~\ref{thm: main-thm}.
+The difference in computational techniques illustrates the different nature of the two sides, and is a notable feature of Theorem~\ref{thm: main-thm}.
 As a coarse consequence, the main result, together with virtual localisation, determines the genus zero logarithmic Gromov--Witten theory of a pair $(X|D)$ for $X$ toric and $D$ a subset of the toric boundary in terms of known calculations~\cite[Section~9]{MLiuLocalisation}.
 In a different way, once the problem has been moved out of logarithmic geometry, quasimap wall-crossing and enumerative mirror symmetry techniques become available~\cite{BN21,CCFK}.
-A proposal to relate the orbifold and logarithmic theories via mirror transformations in the toric context is explored in~\cite{You22}.
+It seems plausible that mirror transformations may help to further clarify the relationship between the logarithmic and orbifold theories, see for instance~\cite{Sha23,You22}.

 The process of taking the $r$-free term of the higher genus orbifold theory can also be seen as a way of forcing an invariance property in the orbifold theory~\cite{JPPZ,JPPZ2,TsengYouSNC}.
 Together with the main result here, it suggests that invariance under roots and blowups are precisely what distinguishes the orbifold theory from the logarithmic theory.